rtic-rs/rtic/book/en/src/by-example/starting_a_project.md

 # Starting a new project

-A recommendation when starting a RTIC project from scratch is to follow RTIC's [`defmt-app-template`].
+A recommendation when starting a RTIC project from scratch on an ARMv7-M or ARMv8-M-main MCU is to follow RTIC's [`defmt-app-template`].
+For ARMv6-M or ARMv8-M-base, check out Section 4.? of this book for more information on hardware and implementation differences to be aware of before starting with RTIC.

 [`defmt-app-template`]: https://github.com/rtic-rs/defmt-app-template